charlespeters/Etching/README.md

 # Etching

-Blank Wordpress Theme that's easy to bring in your own markup, stylesheets and scripts to make custom Wordpress sites
+Blank Wordpress Theme that's easy to bring in your own markup, stylesheets and scripts to make custom Wordpress sites.

-### This is Blank
+### This is Kinda Blank
-There's no stylesheets, barebones functions.php and simple folder of partials that has standard loops.
+There's a few stylesheets, barebones functions.php and simple folder of partials that has standard `wp_query` loops.

 ### Built to Customize
 This has the essential files and no more than that to build out your custom theme.
 It was made for my client projects.

-This is sort of a mashup of several popular blank themes: HTML5Blank, DigWP and _s.
+#### Stylesheets & Scripts

+#### Functions.php